per2jensen/dar-backup/README.md

 It could also be an error, so it is good to know why archive sizes change over time.

-## merge FULL with DIIF, creating new FULL
+## merge FULL with DIFF, creating new FULL
   Over time, the DIFF archives become larger and larger.
 At some point one wishes to create a new FULL archive to do DIFF's on.
   One way to do that, is to let dar create a FULL archive from scratch, another is to merge a FULL archive with a DIFF, and from there do DIFF's until they once again gets too large for your taste.

   I do backups of my homedir.
 Here it is shown how a FULL archive is merged with a DIFF, creating a new FULL archive.
   ````
   dar --merge pj_homedir_FULL_2021-09-12  -A pj_homedir_FULL_2021-06-06  -@pj_homedir_DIFF_2021-08-29 -s 12

+  # test the new FULL archive
+  dar -t pj_homedir_FULL_2021-09-12
   ````

   **Notes**